 The funny thing is that this is a really nice well-behaved kid who doesn’t do that sort of thing as a rule – but the words he had chosen for his resume could be misinterpreted.

-I then asked about photos of him on “MySpace” and “Facebook”.
-Bingo – photos of him making less then useful choices.
+I searched for photos of him and turned up photos of him on “MySpace” and “Facebook”making less then useful choices.

 Job mystery solved.
 He now has a revised resume that shows all the brilliant community work and leadership roles he has adopted.
 The photos are harder to fix (Google has a long memory) – so his mates are taking down the bad and loading a few more photos of him showing what he is normally like and the good stuff he does.

 Seth Godin also talked about this experience with a colleague who was hiring a housekeeper.
 They Googled the three candidates names and came up with the following:

 The first search turned up a MySpace page.
 There was a picture of the applicant, drinking beer from a funnel.
 Under hobbies, the first entry was, “binge drinking.”

 The second search turned up a personal blog (a good one, actually).
 The most recent entry said something like, “I am applying for some menial jobs that are below me, and I’m annoyed by it.
 I’ll certainly quit the minute I sell a few paintings.”

 And the third?
 There were only six matches, and the sixth was from the local police department, indicating that the applicant had been arrested for shoplifting two years earlier.